ExpressionEngine/ExpressionEngine-User-Guide/source/modules/comment/index.rst

    list of comments.
 #. **both**: The navigation text and links will appear both above and
    below your list of comments.
+#. **inline**: The navigation text and links will appear within the list
+   of entries for each entry.

 If no parameter is specified, the navigation block will default to the "bottom" behavior.